How to be a safer diver and boost safety for your entire dive team!

 Whether you dive in strict buddy teams or more as a team, make consistent checks that everyone is still accounted for, and have a plan for what to do if someone goes missing.

-The very basic version of this is taught in entry level dive courses, and it is typically something along the lines of “search for each other for one minute, then surface”.
-The idea being that separated divers will then meet up in the surface after no more than a minute or two.
-And generally, simpler is better.
+The very basic version of this is taught in entry-level dive courses, and it is typically something along the lines of “search for each other for one minute, then surface”.
+The idea being that separated divers will then meet up at the surface after no more than a minute or two.
+And generally, simple is better.

-However, you may have circumstances that makes a different plan the better one, so adjust as you find best.
+However, you may have circumstances that make a different plan the better one, so adjust as you find best.
+Emergency planning also means being able to adjust to a situation as it develops.

 Share the plan with your dive team